sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
+-   More work on grow or move so that it never goes funny in Cursor Physics.
+    Or not if the going funny is due to not handling changes in size due to things other than the cursor.
+Actually, the size-aware movement could also include tidying up animations to position the cursor exactly.

 -   Maybe label moves North, South, East, West.

 -   Review how the generic store is set up.
 Maybe it should all be done by walk,